-Author Interview with Angela Shori
+Author Interview With Angela Shori

 1. How many books have you written and where can you buy them?

 I currently have one children's book and one short fiction book available for sale on Amazon.
 The children's book is titled, A Boo-tiful Halloween and is a short, simple story introducing concepts of opposites using some friendly illustrated monsters.
-It was very popular among the under 5 crowd in my home as well as with the young pre-readers who were so kind as to review it with their adults.
+It was very popular among the under five crowd in my home as well as with the young pre-readers who were so kind as to review it with their adults.

 The short fiction story is a Christmas short story titled, The Cabin.
 It's also available on Amazon.
 It sits firmly in the holiday fiction genre.